underdoeg/ofxFenster/README.md

 - borderless windows
 - use an ofImage as app icon at runtime
 - multiple graphic cards and displays management on linux
+- drag and drop of files and textual clipboard access
 - ...

 SCREENS